reTHINK-project/dev-java-hyperty/docs/abstract-hyperty.md

   body: { source: <hypertyUrl>, schema: <catalogueURL>, value: <initialData> }
 ```

+Some of these observers may be "Subscription Managers" that are running in [P2P Vertx Protostubs](https://github.com/reTHINK-project/dev-protostubs/blob/develop/docs/p2p-vertx/readme.md#subscription_manager), that locally create Data Object Reporters when this message is created.

 It returns a Reporter object compliant with [Syncher DataObjectReporter](https://github.com/reTHINK-project/specs/blob/master/service-framework/syncher.md) i.e. it adds a handler to `dataObjectUrl/subscription` that will fire onSubscription events.

 ### storage management